-Good anal hygiene can also reduce the risk of developing problems like anal fissures, inflammation, haemorrhoids and other forms of pain or discomfort.
+Good anal hygiene can reduce the risk of developing problems, such as anal fissures (a small tear in the lining of the anus), inflammation, an itchy bottom, haemorrhoids and other forms of pain or discomfort.

 Most problems with the anus will improve if you look after yourself.
 But if you have severe pain, the pain doesn’t improve in a few days, or you bleed from your bottom, it is important to seek medical advice.